poulose/DQLAgent_cartpole/README.md

 ## Requirement - pygame support missing Python 3.14 (Latest)
     16.12.2025 - The Cartpole environment works best with Python 3.13, especially if running in human render mode. pin version 3.13 and toml for update of environment
     Cartpole human render example : human_gym_env.py
+## Random Agent
+    A non rendered env., a random agent which receives reward by chancei